omnistrate/saasbuilder/README.md

 ## Troubleshooting/FAQ

 #### What should I do if I encounter a yarn install error?

 Ensure your node and yarn versions meet the project's requirements.
 Try clearing your yarn cache with yarn cache clean and reinstalling dependencies.

 #### How do I resolve Docker compose deployment errors?

 Verify that your Docker environment is set up correctly.
 Ensure the Docker daemon is running and your docker-compose.yml file points to the correct image tags.
 Review the Docker and project logs for specific error messages.

 #### How to configure Google Account for sending out emails?

 Configuring Google Account for sending out emails is a two step process.
 First the account must have a 2-Step Verification enabled, and second, the app password needs to be set.
 If the Google Account you are using, already has 2-Step Verification configured, you may skip Step 1, and start with Step 2.

-  - Step 1 - Setup 2-Step Verification
+  - Step 1 - Enable 2-Step Verification
     1. Visit Your Google Account by navigating to https://myaccount.google.com and log in.
     2. Navigate to Security by clicking on "Security" in the left navigation menu.
-    3. Scroll down to find the "Signing in to Google" section and click on "2-Step Verification."
+    3. Scroll down to find the "How you sign in to Google" section and click on "2-Step Verification."
     4. Click on "Get Started."
     5. Follow the on-screen prompts to configure your 2-Step Verification method.
 Google offers various options like text messages, voice calls, or authenticator apps.

     ![Alt text](https://drive.google.com/uc?id=1_xZudcroEPfiYV456UtwuY1-_K7FfHEQ "Configured Account with 2-Step Verification")

-  - Step 2 - Setup App Password
+  - Step 2 - Create App Password
-    1. Once 2-Step Verification is configured, follow the below instructions.
+    1. Once 2-Step Verification is configured, follow the below instructions to create App Password.
-    2. While still in the "Signing in to Google" section of your account security, locate and click "App Passwords"
+    2. While still in the "How you sign in to Google" ->  "2-Step Verification" section of your account security, locate and click "App Passwords"
     3. If for some reason you can't locate it, you can follow this link - https://myaccount.google.com/apppasswords make sure it is configured for the same Google Account, in case you have multiple Google Accounts opened in your browser.

     ![Alt text](https://drive.google.com/uc?id=1TNKc7u0zLcozw95OIMbFUf22EBL5ocAY "Create App Password")